 Cost Per Click (CPC)

 It refers to the average cost you pay per click on an ad.
-It also ensures that you won’t pay more than your target cost.
+It also ensures that you will only pay your target cost.

 Conversion Rate (CR)

-This is the percentage of people who have taken the desired action after clicking on your ads, such as making a purchase or filling out a form.
+This is the percentage of people who have taken the desired action after clicking on your ads, such as purchasing or filling out a form.

 Cost Per Conversion

 This is the total cost of an ad divided by the number of conversions.
-Use this to compare the cost of different campaigns and monitor ROI.
+Use this to compare the prices of different campaigns and monitor ROI.

 Click-Through Rate (CTR)